extoplasm/desktop/README.md

 # to customise
 1. replace gif files with ur own gifs
-2. change number of frames in main.py
+2. change number of frames in main.py (lines 9-12)
-3. change file names in main.py (if applicable)
+3. change file names in main.py (if applicable) (lines 9-12)

+**NOTE: if you have any white pixels in gifs, then they will get replaced with transparent, to combat this, in lines 19-23 in main.py, change 'white' to 'black' or any other colour**